ImageMagick/Usage-Markdown/bugs/future/index.md

 One suggestion is to allow the use of a '!' flag to "`-tile`" as meaning a 'fit to this size if posible' setting.
 Of course the -tile setting (and extra boarder space) would then be the variable part of the montage generator.

-EG: "`-tile 800x600\!`" would mean that montage will try to adjust the tile counts to form pages that fit into a final image of this size.
+e.g.: "`-tile 800x600\!`" would mean that montage will try to adjust the tile counts to form pages that fit into a final image of this size.

 OR: "`-tile 800x\!`" will only adjust the number of columns to fit into 800 pixels, in a single page of appropriate length.